If Bloomberg runs for president, a management committee will run his company

-If Michael Bloomberg moves forward with his plans to run for president, his financial information company will create an expanded management committee to run the firm in his absence, according to a memo obtained Friday by NBC News.
+If Michael Bloomberg moves forward with his plans to run for president, his financial information company will be run by an expanded management committee to run the firm in his absence, according to a memo obtained Friday by NBC News.

-That is similar to how Bloomberg L.P. handled its founder's absence during his 12 years as mayor of New York City.
 Bloomberg, who indicated Thursday that he is readying for a potential run but has not yet made a decision, currently serves as the chief executive of the company.
+After his terms as mayor of New York City, he returned to Bloomberg L.P.

 Staff members at Bloomberg L.P. received the companywide memo Friday.

-Note: CORRECTION (Nov.
-8, 2019, 4:27 p.m.
-ET): A previous version of this article and a headline misstated how Bloomberg L.P. was run when Bloomberg was serving as mayor.
-During that time, others led the company; it was not run by a management committee.